High-energy neutrino deep inelastic scattering cross sections: Neutrino-electron scatterings and the Glashow Resonance

 Distinct from scattering off nucleons, a new process emerges in the form of $s$-channel Glashow resonance~\cite{Glashow:1960zz} production, depicted in Fig.~\ref{fig:feynve} (right).
 The corresponding cross section can be written as~\cite{Barger:2014iua}

 where $\mathcal{B}(W^-\to f\bar{f}')$ is the corresponding decay branch fraction.
 Here, $W$ bosons can subsequently decay into leptons as well as hadronic final states.
 The resonance peak appears at

+A sizable higher-order correction is found in Ref.~\cite{Gauld:2019pgt}, which is beyond the precision in our estimation.
 In comparison with other resonance decay channels, the $\bar{\nu}_e e^-\xrightarrow{W(s\textrm{-ch}),Z}\bar{\nu}_e e^-$ scattering also involves the neutral-current interaction, via the $t$-channel $Z$-mediated diagram also shown in Fig.~\ref{fig:feynve}, which dominates the high-energy tail.
 In contrast, the $\bar{\nu}_ee^-\xrightarrow{W(s\textrm{-ch})}\bar{\nu}_\mu\mu^-$ scattering involves only the CC interactions via $s$-channel diagram, resulting in a suppressed cross section at high neutrino energies.
 In the IceCube measurement, one Glashow resonance event was reported around the neutrino energy $E_{\nu}=(6.05\pm0.72)\times10^{6}~\GeV$~\cite{IceCube:2021rpz}.
 When neutrinos pass the earth, the neutrino-electron scattering will contribute to the earth's absorption.
 However, in comparison with the neutrino-nucleon (or -nucleus) cross sections shown in Fig.~\ref{fig:ICresults}, the neutrino-electron process is generally much smaller, being negligible for most scenarios.